 AS: We don’t allow self-enrollment.
 Instead, we actively recruit our instructors.
 We require they have experience working with dogs or have proper training certifications to lead a class.
 After we determine that they are qualified, they go through an interview process, reference checks, and background checks.

 FD: In an ideal world, what kind of life does each dog lead?

 AS: My hope is that dog owners see the importance of giving their dog a varied schedule and work with companies like Fitdog to create the perfect mix of activities and exercise for their dog.
 Each week is something different and exciting, and solutions like Prozac and calming products become a thing of the past.

 To get started, owners create an account for themselves and their dog and then sign up for a hike or class assessment.
 Every dog is assessed for temperament and sociability at home and for recall out on the trail.
 The assessment is scheduled between 7 am and 9 am before the Canyon Hike.
 After the assessment, dogs get an access level based on their recall skills and owners can book classes from there!

 Want to learn more?
-Check out our sports webpage here!
+Discover group classes here!